TeamTernate/infinite-music-discs/README.md

 64-bit Windows

 ### How to Install
 Download `imd-gui.zip` from the latest release, under Assets.
 Extract the .zip to a work folder and run the executable inside.
-Follow the video instructions at *yt link* to generate a datapack/resourcepack pair; the datapack and resourcepack will be created in the same folder as the executable.
+Follow the video instructions at [https://www.youtube.com/watch?v=zDXSKYvJXmg](https://www.youtube.com/watch?v=zDXSKYvJXmg) to generate a datapack/resourcepack pair; the datapack and resourcepack will be created in the same folder as the executable.

 An example disc texture and a pack.png are provided alongside the executable binary, for convenience.